 Now, if I have to be honest, this is truly the LEAST interesting classic car for me.
 I enjoy odd vehicles, but this one is just… Not for me, I guess.
 So I have to give it the prize for being remarkably unremarkable.
 So much so that another model (the El Camino) surpassed it in its weirdness.

 Buying and shipping a classic car across the States

 If you feel like you should now look some interesting classic vehicles up, that is awesome.
 Like I said, they are often a good investment.
 Plus collecting classics makes for a great hobby as well.
 As you see, they are not necessarily expensive, and you can find many like-minded people, with whom to share this interest.

 However, classics are not usually found at the most convenient of places.
 That means you will have to do some digging to find just the right one for you.
 Which may actually take you to the other side of the country.
 But do not worry!
-There is a pretty easy way to get a car delivered to you – auto transport.
+There is a pretty easy way to get a car delivered to you – shipping it.

 We at Corsia Logistics can help you ship a classic car.
-We have a lot of experience in that area.
-Many classics have been transported via our services.
+We actually specialize in classic and high-end automobiles.
+We have transported thousands of them.
 We understand that such vehicles require special care.
 You cannot just ship them out in the open – you have to preserve them inside and outside.
 Call us now to discuss your shipping options and preferences.
 Thanks!